FKPX3118/DAHAKA-s-Filter/README.md

 **DAHAKA's Filter** is a customizable, preset-based filter for Path of Exile, inspired by [Neversink's Filter](https://github.com/NeverSinkDev/NeverSink-Filter).
 It helps to show rare or higher items, with different colors, sounds, icons, and beams.
 It hides useless or cluttering items.
 It is easy to customize and update on [Filterblade](https://www.filterblade.xyz/).

----
 >DAHAKA's Filter 3.25 Release Roadmap:
 >
 >  1. Update Readme ✅
+>
 >  2. Create Wiki Page ✅
+>
-  3. Update Tiering to Newest Version ✅
+>  3. Update Tiering to Newest Version ✅
+>
-  4. Update Style to Newest Version ✅
+>  4. Update Style to Newest Version ✅
+>
-  5. Update Strictness to Newest Version ✅
+>  5. Update Strictness to Newest Version ✅
+>
-  6. Update SoundPack to Newest Version ✅
+>  6. Update SoundPack to Newest Version ✅
+>
-  7. Check Viability of Leveling Add-on ⏳
+>  7. Check Viability of Leveling Add-on ⏳
+>
-  8. Create Magic-Find Add-on ✅
+>  8. Create Magic-Find Add-on ✅
+>
-  9. Update Installation Guide ✅
+>  9. Update Installation Guide ✅
+>
- 10. Create FAQ ⏳
+> 10. Create FAQ ⏳
+>
- 11. Create Compatibility Notes for Developers ⏳
+> 11. Create Compatibility Notes for Developers ⏳
+>
- 12. Create Preloaded Filters with SoundPack ✅
+> 12. Create Preloaded Filters with SoundPack ✅
+>
- 13. Update Filters on FilterBlade ✅
+> 13. Update Filters on FilterBlade ✅
+>
- 14. Update Filters on PoE Official ✅
+> 14. Update Filters on PoE Official ✅
+>
- 15. Update Filters on GitHub ✅
+> 15. Update Filters on GitHub ✅
+>

-After Patch Notes:
+>After Patch Notes:
+>
- 16. Archive Leveling Add-ons of Outdated Builds ⏳
+> 16. Archive Leveling Add-ons of Outdated Builds ⏳
+>
- 17. Create Leveling Add-ons for Popular Builds ⏳
+> 17. Create Leveling Add-ons for Popular Builds ⏳
+>

-After FilterBlade Update:
+>After FilterBlade Update:
+>
- 18. Update to 3.25 ⏳
+> 18. Update to 3.25 ⏳
----

 &nbsp;